xisiot/lora-system/docs/Tutorials.md

 This section describes the detailed instructions of X-LoRa.
 It shows how to create applications, register gateways and activate devices.

-#### Registration on LoRa Web
+#### Registration on LoRa™ Web

-Users need to register their applications, gateways and devices on LoRa web before further operations.
+Users need to register their applications, gateways and devices on the LoRa™ web before further operations.

 ##### User Management

-Create an account for the LoRa web and start enjoying the service the LoRa server provided.
-With a LoRa web account, the following can be done:
+Create an account for the LoRa™ web and start enjoying the service the LoRa™ server provided.
+With a LoRa™ web account, the following can be done:

 * Creating applications, gateways and devices
 * Easy access to the transmission data and application data